-There is no doubt that there are simple tools out there for comparing the IPaaS market.
+There is no doubt that there are simple tools out there for comparing the SaaS integration solution (iPaaS) market.
 Many business leaders turn to analysts for the answers.

 But these reports only give you small snap shot of the opportunities ahead, and they also don’t always consider the most forward-thinking views, often held by the most progressive people within the analyst organisations.